basis-company/sharded-queue.py/README.md

 There are some roles that you need to understand:
 - `request` a simple message that should be delivered to a handler
 - `handler` request handler that performs the job
-- `route` an object that defines thread and priority
+- `route` an object that defines request thread and priority

 Runtime consist of several components:
 - `queue` helps you to register requests to a handler